sam-grant/election-predictor/README.md

 ## Overview

 Can macroeconomic indicators predict US presidential election outcomes?
 This analysis uses machine learning to test such factors, particularly unemployment and inflation rates, as predictors, achieving **58.8% accuracy** with logistic regression.
-This is some improvement over random chance (50%), but suggests that other factors such as social issues account for ~40% of the variance.
+This is a promising, but modest, improvement over random chance (50%) — perhaps indicating that other factors, such as social issues, account for ~40% of the variance.

 ---

 ## Key findings

 ### Top economic predictors
-1. **Unemployment Rate** - Most important predictor (importance: 0.977)
+1. **Unemployment rate** - Most important predictor (importance: 0.977)
-2. **Inflation Rate** - Second most important (importance: 0.797)
+2. **Inflation rate** - Second most important (importance: 0.797)

 ### Historical patterns
 - **High unemployment (>7%)** → Favors Democrats